Skip to main content

 3. All funds received and expended in the production and management of any Major Events shall be accounted for through appropriate University accounting procedures.

 4. Management requirements related to the use of any and all University facilities are continuous.
-The nature of Major Events suggests logistical and public welfare issues of large dimension that must be closely supervised by the appropriate administrative agencies and authorities.
+The nature of Major Events suggests logistical and public welfare issues of large dimension must be closely supervised by the appropriate administrative authorities.

-5. No Major Events that result in the personal profit of any individual (other than a University recognized promoter) will be allowed.
+5. No major events that results in the personal profit of any individual (other than a University recognized promoter) will be allowed.

 6. SEE is designated as the sole student organization responsible for hosting promoter events.

-7. The Student Government Association shall employ a full-time advisor under the advice, consent, and supervision of the Vice President for Student Affairs or her/his designee to insure, on behalf of SEE, successful program offerings and compliance with the policies and procedures of this document.
+7. The Student Government Association shall employ a full-time advisor under the advice, consent, and supervision of the Vice President for Student Affairs or her/his designee to ensure, on behalf of SEE, successful program offerings and compliance with policies and procedures.

-8. Off-campus advertising may be used only by SEE in the promotion and marketing of Major Events.
+8. Off-campus advertising may be used only by SEE in the promotion and marketing of Major Event..

-9. Other student organizations and University departments may also sponsor Major Events but only in accordance with the specific approval of the Vice President for Student Affairs or his/he designee.
+9. Other student organizations and University departments may also sponsor Major Events but only in accordance with the specific approval of the Vice President for Student Affairs or their designee.

 10. Major Events must have fully executed contracts before the individual or group renders service.
-Fully executed is defined as a document bearing the signatures of both the artist and the University Office of Procurement, the President’s Office, or their designee.
+Fully executed is defined as a document bearing the signature of both the artist and the University Office of Procurement, the Presidents's Office, or their designee.

-11. Security for Major Events must be coordinated with the University Police.
-Final authority for th safety of individuals on campus rest with the University Police: therefore, they must be involved in all stages of the planning process.
+11. Security for Major Events must be coordinated with University Police.
+Final authority for the safety of individuals on campus rests with the University Police: therefore they must be involved in all stages of the planning process.

 12. University facilities shall not be used for charity events.
-Charity events are those events intended to raise money for other than then the expenses of the sponsoring group or for the support of other University activities.
-Registered student groups may conduct a benefit event for the purpose of the organization or educational mission.
+Charity events are those events intended to raise money for reasons other than the expenses of the sponsoring group or for the support of Universities activities.
+Registered student organizations my conduct a benefit event for the purpose of the organization or educational mission.

 13. Benefit events may not be organized for the private profit or gain of any member of any student group or organization.